Super Mario Odyssey: Setting and characters

 The developers constructed prototypes of gameplay gimmicks or platforming stages first; from there, they would discuss what kind of setting or theme the prototype would best fit within, and the locations would be constructed second.
 Thirdly, the locations would be taken and more ideas were designed specifically for them.
 The game's locations were built around the themes of journey and surprise, according to Kenta Motokura.
 The kingdoms have purchasable souvenirs to help make them more relatable and easier to connect to.
-Since the kingdoms were also open-world areas, the developers filled them with diversity and small details to give them a sense of empathy by making the player feel connected to them.
+Since the kingdoms were also open-world areas, the developers filled them with diversity and small details to give them a sense of empathy by making the player feel connected.
 Each kingdom was based on personal experiences from the designers, and they built off these locations by experimenting with how Mario could interact with them.
 The ability to take in-game screenshots was also considered by the team to be a natural fit.

 Cappy was created into a character a little later after the hat throwing mechanic was introduced because the developers wanted a "buddy" to travel alongside Mario.
 The developers prioritized the city environment when selecting which environments to represent in Odyssey.
 They wanted a familiar aspect from the series to anchor players in the novel setting, and so chose Pauline, a character who first appeared alongside Mario in Donkey Kong, to be the mayor of New Donk City.

 Music

-While doing character work for Pauline, they gave her an interest in jazz music.
+When the developers were working on Pauline's character, they gave her an interest in jazz music.
 This led her to becoming a singer, with the inclusion of the song "Jump Up Super Star!"
 Super Mario Run had previously featured a track with vocals that was added in an update released one month prior to Odyssey.
 A swing music-inspired song, "Jump Up Super Star!" was composed by the game's lead composer, Naoto Kubo, with vocals by Kate Higgins.
 The song's chorus was made simple to be memorable and easy to sing along to.
 Lyrics were written in Japanese by Nobuyoshi Suzuki and translated to English by Rob Heiret.
 Another theme song, "Break Free (Lead the Way)", followed a similar process.
-Other music was written by Shiho Fujii and series sound director Koji Kondo.

 A sampler album containing 12 tracks from the game was released on iTunes in December 2017.
 A four-disc soundtrack containing 136 tracks was released in Japan in 2018 by Being Inc. The soundtracks include English, Japanese, and instrumental versions of "Jump Up Super Star!" and "Break Free (Lead the Way)".
 The discs also include commentary from some of the development staff.